core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ~~~~

 The following example shows an endpoint updating its registration resource at
 an RD using this interface with the example location value: /rd/4521.
-The initial registration by the client set the following values:
+The initial registration by the endpoint set the following values:

 * endpoint name (ep)=endpoint1
 * lifetime (lt)=500